mccans32/WLIAS/docs/proposal/proposal.md

 - Written in Python
 - Will contain the Algorithm which is used to make decisions

 The majority of the workload will be inside the Back end component as we want to get the most accurate results for our algorithm.
-This will mean a lot of tuning and training of any component we create. \*BURP\* Below is the following logic we wish to implement.
+This will mean a lot of tuning and training of any component we create.
+Below is the following logic we wish to implement.

 A Society is made up of people